 We also welcome full-time and part-time self-funded applications in topics in law, dependent on supervision availability.

-Interviews will form part of the selection process and will be held on 17th, 18th or 23rd October in person (or via web conference if required).
+Interviews will form part of the selection process and will be held in May in person (or via web conference if required).
 PhD candidates are expected to give a 15 minute presentation about their proposal, followed by a question and answer session.

 PhD project titles we are offering are listed below and you can find out more by clicking on the individual links: